Walter Staunton Mack Jr.: Biography

-"Twelve full ounces, that's a lot,

-"Twice as much for a nickel, too,

-"Pepsi-Cola is the drink for you."

-Under Mr. Mack's direction, Pepsi also became known for its aggressive promotion campaigns.
+Under Mack's direction, Pepsi also became known for its aggressive promotion campaigns.
 Before he stepped down, the company was financing nearly 120 new scholarships each year.
 It began a national program of scholarships for black students in 1945.
 The company also financed art exhibits, and built gathering places for city youths and for servicemen.

 He resigned after a fight with the board of directors over his promotion campaigns and the stream of innovations he was bringing to the company.
 These included selling soft drinks in cans in the early 1950s, the first large firm to do so.

 After leaving Pepsi, he directed a variety of companies.
 In 1978, he came out of retirement to set up King-Cola Corp., which went bankrupt in 1981.

-Mr. Mack, who was born in New York City, graduated from Harvard University in 1917.
+Mack, who was born in New York City, graduated from Harvard University in 1917.
 He then served as a Navy officer aboard destroyers and transports in the Atlantic during World War I.